Daily Quizzes

 This is the minimum velocity required for an object to escape Earth’s gravity without further propulsion.

 Kinetic energy plus potential energy of an orbiting satellite are equal to its energy.
-This is because astronauts feel weightless in space because they are in a state of free fall which simply means that they are constantly falling to the earth but falling very fast so that it can sustain an orbit.
+This is because astronauts feel weightless in space.
+After all, they are in a state of free fall, which simply means that they are constantly falling to the Earth but falling very fast so that they can sustain an orbit.

 Here are some essential gravitational formulas to remember: